Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Controlling MS Optical Properties via FC Generation

 \subsection{Metasurface Design}

-The metasurface design comprises a two-dimensional array of high-index rectangular semiconductor blocks (the meta-atoms), unequally spaced by $p_{x(y)}$ in the $x(y)$ directions on an optically transparent substrate, as shown in Fig.~\ref{Fig1}a.
-Note that even though the meta-atoms will be assumed to be made of the semiconductor material (e.g., germanium) for practical purposes, they will still be referred to as "all-dielectric metasurfaces" because of the nearly negligible frequency dependence of the refractive index of the constituent.
-We chose germanium because it offers near-zero loss and near-unity transmission in the mid-IR regime\cite{Amotchkina2020}.
-Moreover, the laser-induced damage threshold (LIDT) for germanium is extremely large -- $\mathrm{LIDT_{Ge}\sim 20.8\ mJ/cm^2}$ for subpicosecond pulses at 400 nm\cite{Ge_Opt2020}).
-This makes germanium a promising candidate for ultrafast high-intensity laser applications.
-Furthermore, we have listed the geometric and material parameters of the metasurface in the caption of Fig.~\ref{Fig1}a.
-The refractive indices of the substrate and meta-atom material (CaF$_2$ and Ge, respectively) are assumed to be frequency independent for the range of mid-infrared (MIR) frequencies of the probe considered below.
+The metasurface design comprises a two-dimensional array of high-index rectangular semiconductor blocks (the meta-atoms), unequally spaced by $p_{x(y)}$ in the $x(y)$ directions on an optically transparent substrate, as shown in Fig.~\ref{Fig1}.
+Note that even though the meta-atoms will be assumed to be made of the semiconductor material (e.g., germanium) for practical purposes, they will still be referred to as \enquote{all-dielectric metasurfaces} because of the nearly negligible frequency dependence of the refractive index of the constituent.
+We chose germanium because it offers near-zero loss and near-unity transmission in the mid-IR regime \cite{Amotchkina2020} and has an extremely high laser-induced damage threshold ($\sim$ 2.9 $\mathrm{TW/cm^2}$ for femtosecond pulses at $\sim2\ \mu \mathrm{m}$ \cite{LIDT_Ge_mid_IR}).
+The design parameters of the metasurface are detailed in the caption of Fig.~\ref{Fig1}.
+The refractive indices of the substrate and meta-atom material (CaF$_2$ and Ge, respectively) are assumed to be frequency independent for the range of mid-infrared (MIR) frequencies of the probe.

-The optical properties of the metasurface are shown in the inset of Fig.~\ref{Fig1}a, where the numerically calculated transmission spectrum is plotted for a range of mid-IR frequencies of interest.
-The two dips in the transmission spectrum correspond to the two types of resonances: a high-$Q$ ($Q\sim 150$) electric dipolar resonance (marked ED at $\lambda_{\rm ED} \sim 3.93\mu m$) and a low-$Q$ ($Q\sim 10$) magnetic dipolar resonance (marked MD at $\lambda_{\rm MD} \sim 3.69\mu m$).
-The electric/magnetic classification of the two resonances is based on the vectorial nature of the electric fields.
-The electric field (direction and intensity) for the MD (top) and ED (bottom) resonances in the meta-atom's $x-z$ midplane are shown in Fig.~\ref{Fig1}b.
-The solenoidal nature of the electric field indicates the MD nature of the resonance at $\lambda_{\rm MD}$, while the non-rotational electric field at $\lambda_{\rm ED}$ indicates an ED resonance.